phac-nml/snvphyl-galaxy/docs/user/usage.md

 ![unhide-hidden-datasets][]

 For more information about interacting with data from Galaxy, please see the [Learn Galaxy][] page.
-For real-world example datasets analyzed using SNVPhyl, please see the [Examples][] page.

 [Galaxy]: http://galaxyproject.org/
 [Docker]: https://www.docker.com/